schwampus/IsBitcoinUpToday/README.md

 <li>The site has to fetch some data using an API and display it</li>
 <li>The site has to done with vanilla JS, <s>no frameworks!</s> </li>
  </summary></ul></div>

+<p>Half way thru the project I got inspired and wanted to make this in to a real site and bought the domain. </p>